KhronosGroup/Vulkan-Guide/chapters/loader.md

 ### Android

-Android devices supporting Vulkan have a [Vulkan Loader provided](https://source.android.com/devices/graphics/implement-vulkan#vulkan_loader) already built into the OS.
+Android devices supporting Vulkan provide a [Vulkan loader](https://source.android.com/devices/graphics/implement-vulkan#vulkan_loader) already built into the OS.

-A [vulkan_wrapper.c/h](https://developer.android.com/ndk/guides/graphics/getting-started#using) file is provided in the Android NDK for use of indirectly linking.
-This is needed partially since the Vulkan Loader can be different across different vendors and OEM devices.
+A [vulkan_wrapper.c/h](https://developer.android.com/ndk/guides/graphics/getting-started#using) file is provided in the Android NDK for indirectly linking.
+This is needed, in part, because the Vulkan Loader can be different across different vendors and OEM devices.

 ### Linux